BitdeerAI/cli/README.md

 ```

 ## License
-TrainingCLI is licensed under the MIT License.
+Bitdeer AI Cloud CLI is licensed under the MIT License.

 ## Support
-If you encounter any issues or have questions, please contact our support team at [support email](support@bitdeer.com).
+If you encounter any issues or have questions, please contact our support team at [support email](mailto:support@bitdeer.com).